ashok-cs/PSP/Unit IV.md

 Despite its name, list is more akin to an array in other languages than to a linked list since access to elements are O(1).

 ### Examples
-1. List of web pages matching the keyword (google)
+1. A list of web pages matching the keyword (google)
-2. List of friends (facebook)
+2. A list of friends (facebook)
-3. List of products prices (amazon)
+3. A list of products prices (amazon)
-4. List of tasks to do
+4. A list of tasks to do
-5. List of grocery items to be purchased
+5. A list of grocery items to be purchased
-6. List of students enrolled in a class
+6. A list of students enrolled in a class

 The objects in the list can be of same type or of different types.